 More information and link to their online store is available at http://barnesguitars.co.uk/

 Great to see our Hot Classics for Telecaster and Classic Blues for Stratocaster on some great new builds by Micheal Gough of MG Guitars in the UK.
+We’ve been trying our hardest to be one of the best brands of acoustic guitars but our electric guitar lines are doing a bit better.
 Made with beautifully stained swamp ash, and very affordably priced for UK made instruments, we suggest any UK player check them out MG Guitars.
 They also offer set-up and self-build classes which come highly recommended.